Featured Poet: Ashoka Sen (Chesterfield, UK)

 This autumn will mark seventeen years since I first discovered the poetry of Ashoka Sen, in The Redbeck Anthology of British South Asian Poetry.
 I have always been struck by the profound evocations of emotion in her work, framed by a sometimes minimalist, yet fluent, use of language which lends the poems a narrative feel.
 In fact, I often reach the end of one of Ashoka's poems feeling as if I have just read story, or sat through an engaging film.
 They pack so much detail, so much feeling, so much life, into their neat stanzas that, reading them, one cannot but rejoice in the discovery of a new perception of the world, seen through the eyes of this acutely observant poet.

-Ashoka, a born writer, has been writing over twenty years.
+Ashoka has been writing for over twenty years.
 Her career highlights include:

 * MA in writing

 * Publication and radio broadcast of poetry